InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

     - After trying the above if you're still stuck then reach out to the host team for help.
     It doesn't do either side any good for you to spin forever on a problem that could be resolved in a few-minute conversation with someone more knowledgeable about the project.
     It's OK to ask for help.
     You aren't expected to be as knowledgeable and proficient as you might be on the full-time projects that your team owns.
+When asking for help prefer the project's official communication channels: Having both, your question and the answer to it written down, archived, searchable and linkable means that future contributors can benefit from it.
     - Match the existing coding style, indentation, etc., even if it's not what you would normally do and even if it is not specified in the `CONTRIBUTING.md`.
     A guest contribution for a feature or bug fix is not the time to introduce a new way of structuring or formatting project code.
   - Submitting the pull request